How to do a Modelling Project - Section 2

 reproduce results similar to your exemplar(s).

-We are right behind David Gordon and Graham Dawes when they say:
+We agree with behind David Gordon and Graham Dawes when they say:

 Modeling is a doorway into the vast storehouse of